Short description of the study goes here. And be sure to update the link below to the new spotlight page you just created.

 As a result, PEaRL evaluations aid clinicians by answering critical clinical questions while also providing unique insight into the neurocognitive and psychological bases of a patient’s difficulty.

 We are committed to providing prompt service with most appointments being scheduled within 4-8 weeks and reports available four weeks after the completed evaluation.
 In addition to providing clinical service, the PEaRL has an active research program and is a major training resource for the Massachusetts General Hospital/Harvard Medical School pre-doctoral psychology internship program.

-Treating professional within the Partners Healthcare system can refer patients for a comprehensive psychological evaluation through EPIC.
+Treating professionals within the Mass General Brigham system can refer patients for a comprehensive psychological evaluation through EPIC.

 In addition to conducting state-of-the art psychological assessments, the PEaRL is an active and productive research program.

 Consistent with our mission to advance the effectiveness of psychological assessment, PEaRL research is focused on understanding the validity and utility of common psychological and neuropsychological instruments.
 To achieve this goal, we have created an IRB-approved database that currently contains over 1,450 completed assessment protocols.

 This extensive database allows us to explore the relationship of assessment findings to important life events (e.g., psychological trauma, hospitalization, academic problems and suicide attempts).
 Through this database, we are actively exploring the validity and clinical value of common psychological tests, while also seeking to increase our understanding of important psychiatric conditions.
 Members of our group have extensive expertise in psychometrics, scale development and validation, as well as specialized knowledge in the assessment of psychopathology, personality functioning, and treatment outcomes.